 One of the most important cultural attractions in the city, Te Puia also boasts the famous Pohutu Geyser which erupts almost hourly … so depending on your pace, prepare for a shock!

 Just before the 6km mark, a turn on to Froude St which eventually leads onto a brief section on Sala St (SH30).
 A right turn just prior to the 7km mark heads towards the grounds of Scion – the forestry research crown institute.
-A quick left, however, then takes you past DOC offices and into our first forest section.
+A quick left, however, then takes you past DOC offices and into our the forest section.
 The packed dirt track initially follows the banks of Puarenga Stream before heading onto forest paths.
 A few turns then bring us out onto the magnificent Long Mile Road – the gateway to the Redwoods.

 Past km 15, a couple of sharp turns takes you off Te Ngae Rd and through an underpass that you may have driven over a hundred times without ever realising it even existing.
 The main roads are left behind and the next 1.5km follows the banks of the stream.